Den163/vader/README.md

 # veider

-A simple dependency injection library for personal needs inspired by C# ninject fluent builder style
+A simple dependency injection library for personal needs inspired by C# ninject fluent builder style.
+Now it's just a some kind of an experiment and doesn't at production-ready stage

 Example (from ```example_test.dart```):